 - Repeat, repeat, repeat – spaced repetition is a hack to make your brain store knowledge.
 You’ll notice most language courses repeat info regularly, at intervals – this boosts retention.

 - Listen, watch and learn – witnessing others speaking in your chosen language is great for enhancing vocabulary, honing your accent and familiarising yourself with fluent speech.
-Choose a film you know well and stream it in your chosen language – you’ll pick up so much about how that language is used in a setting that’s so familiar.
+Choose a film you know well and stream it in your chosen language – you’ll pick up so much about how that language is used in a setting that feels familiar.

 If you really find you’re thirsty for more in the linguistic field, don’t forget you can make a career out of it.
 We did!

-It’s always heartening to find opportunities in hard times and you never know – whether you find you can speak fluently on your next holiday, or it sparks a whole new career plan, this lockdown project will almost certainly leave you with a valuable new talent.
+It’s always heartening to find opportunities in hard times and you never know – whether you found you could speak fluently on your first post-lockdown holiday abroad, or whether those hours on a language app sparked a whole new career plan, that lockdown project almost certainly left you with a valuable new talent.